Fostering

 I’ve had to handle many different situations that would not have happened if I was not a child in a family who fosters and I’ve learnt that I must talk to people to share the difficulties.

-I’ve learnt to be calm and to take myself away if there’s any problems.
-I’ve learnt to see both sides of a situation.
+I’ve learnt to be calm and to consider both sides of a situation.

 Saying goodbye